Travel Goals of 2012

 Pacific Islands - Travel to pacific islands isn’t cheap, even on this side of the world!
 But we feel like visiting a few of these tropical paradise islands is too good of an oppurtunity to give up.
 I really want to spend some time on Tonga and Samao, and I would also love to visit Vanuatu, but these details will be decided by the bank account as well as by flight routes.

 The start of the great Asian adventure!
 When we leave Australia we want to spend several months travelling through Asia.
 We plan to start in Papua New Guinea, and from there move north.
 Bu the end of the year we should have completed our visit to Papua New Guinea as well as part of our Indonesian adventure!

 And of course, with goals, some resolutions!

-The first weeks prompts is all about New Years resolutions.
 So now that you know our travel goals, lets get down to our travel resolutions.

 Another resolution: Pack less!
 Just look at the size of this monster!